William of Ockham simply stated:

 This should be the end of this issue, the solution is too simple.

 If there was ever a policy rewarding high wage earners, the SSI cap is a good example.

-When the cap is lifted, and you earn less than the current cap of $117,000, you won’t feel a thing, there will be no change in your taxes or take home pay.
-Those earning more than the current cap simply continue to contribute into the fund for the entire tax year.
+When the cap is lifted, and you earn less than the current cap of $117,000, you won’t feel a thing, there will be no change in your taxes or take-home pay.
+Those earning more than the current cap simply continue to contribute to the fund for the entire tax year.

 If not, at least raise the cap to a Million Dollars.